 On the New 2019 year's eve, a PVS-Studio team decided to make a nice gift for all contributors of open-source projects hosted on GitHub, GitLab or Bitbucket.
 They are given free usage of PVS-Studio static analyzer for development of open source projects.

 We help to make code of open source software better and more reliable.
 Even though due to our publications more than 10000 errors have been fixed in open source projects, it is obviously not enough.
 Our team is physically not able to regularly check thousands of open source projects.
 That's why in 2016 we offered a free version of PVS-Studio licensing.
 The only condition is having a special kind of comments in your code.
 The article "How to use PVS-Studio for Free" tells in more detail about this type of licensing.

 In response to requests, we decided to make PVS-Studio usage possible for those who takes part in development of open source projects, posted on GitHub, GitLab or Bitbucket.
 Authors of these projects don't have to add any comments.

 Everyone who wishes, can get a free license for 1 year.
 To get the license, you need to:

 Upon expiration of the license, you can get a new license key in the same way.

-The key is individual and can only be used to check open source projects published on GitHub/Bitbucket.
+The key is individual and can only be used to check open source projects published on GitHub/GitLab/Bitbucket.
 Free license doesn't extend to projects' mirrors.